 HIV: Stages of InfectionSkip to the navigation

-The U.S. Centers for Disease Control and Prevention (CDC) classify HIV infection into 3 stages: footnote 1
+The U.S. Centers for Disease Control and Prevention (CDC) classifies untreated HIV infection into three stages: footnote 1

 CDC stages of HIV infection